gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 In the end, we add the implemented `CustomFeatures` "FeatureList" together with other \ref ignition::physics::FeatureList "FeatureList" to final `DartsimFeatures` "FeatureList" as in [dartsim/src/plugin.cc](https://github.com/ignitionrobotics/ign-physics/blob/ign-physics2/dartsim/src/plugin.cc)
-(please see \ref implementfeature "Implement physics feature" for registering the plugin to Ignition Physics).
+(please see the \ref createphysicsplugin "Implement a physics feature" tutorial for registering the plugin to Ignition Physics).

 The folder structure is shown below: